Introduction to jsdmstan

 matrix between the environmental covariates.
 This second option

-(specified by setting beta_param = "cor"
+(specified by setting beta_param = "cor") assumes that if

 one species is strongly positively related to multiple covariates then